LesFruitsDefendus/guides/docs/source/index.rst

   Pick-leader still need to organize with selected pickers.

-Changes that mostly affects core members
+Changes that mostly affect core members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - When a pending property has been validated, the tree owner receives a confirmation email.
 The template looks like the following::